SorbonneUniversityBolideContributors/Course_2024/README.md

 ## Project Overview
 This is a project made by Sorbonne University students.
 The goal is to make an autonomous RC car that can drive on a track and avoid obstacles for the ENS 2024 race.

-The project is divided into three main parts:
+The project is divided into three main packages:
 1. **Perception:** [perception_bolide](https://github.com/Pfecourse/perception_bolide)
 2. **Planning:** [planning_bolide](https://github.com/Pfecourse/planning_bolide)
 3. **Control:** [control_bolide](https://github.com/Pfecourse/control_bolide)